 The High Steward of Wokingham is Lucy Zeal who was appointed in 2018

-The Macebearer shows each group the main rooms in the Town Hall and talks about its history.
+We will show each group the main rooms in the Town Hall and talk about its history.
 Some of the Town Silver will be displayed, including the Mace and also the Mayoral robe, hat and Badge of Office.
 If the Mayor is available when a talk takes place, he/she will also attend.

-The talk typically takes no longer than one hour and once finished, the group is offered some refreshments.
+A typical talk typically takes approximately one hour and once finished, the group is offered some refreshments.
+However, talks can be tailored to reflect requirements, size of group etc.

 Background